vannaksuos/ReadMe-Generator/readme.md

 # Contribution

-This section is where you can add contributors name or pic etc
+This section is reserve to add any contributors

 # Test

-This section you can add how you test it, I used travis cl
+This section is to state what you use to test your project.
+I used travis ci

 # Questions